BengaliAI/bn-llm-benchmark/README.md

 This creates new metrics like `avg_bytes_per_token` and `avg_normalized_seq_len` which provide more insight on tokenization.
 These metrics are are the same across counts-per-word and counts-per-column.

+## Exploratory Data Analysis

+Follow the `src/eda.ipynb` script to do data analysis and analyze results.